jzerez/jzerez.github.io/_posts/2018-09-01-FSAE-suspension-and-chassis.md

 :----------------------------------------------------------:|:------------------------------------------------------------------:
 ![png](../../img/FSAE-suspension-and-chassis/welding.jpg)   | ![png](../../img/FSAE-suspension-and-chassis/welding_jig_setup.PNG)
 Welding a tab to the chassis.
-I'm on the right!             | That's me setting up the welding jig
+I'm on the right!             | That's me setting up the suspension welding jig
 ![png](../../img/FSAE-suspension-and-chassis/paintjob-1.jpg)| ![png](../../img/FSAE-suspension-and-chassis/in_action.jpg)
-Chassis in the painting bay                                 | That's me doing the final assembly of the rear suspension at competition
+Chassis in the painting bay                                 | Doing the final assembly of the rear suspension at competition